raganwald-deprecated/homoiconic/2008-11-04/unary_ampersand_in_ruby.markdown

 	take_a_guess(1..10) { |x| x == 6 }
 	    => "Yay, I guessed correctly"

-This method plays a guessing game with you: it takes a range (“guess a number from one to ten”) and a block for testing whether the guess was correct.
+This method plays a guessing game with you: it takes a range ("guess a number from one to ten") and a block for testing whether the guess was correct.
 It takes a guess and yields the guess to the block.
 It then exclaims its joy to the world if it guesses correctly.

 Notice that there is nothing in the method signature saying it expects a block.
 There is no name for the block.
-You have to look for the `yield` keyword to figure out what is going on if the programmer doesn’t add a comment.
+You have to look for the `yield` keyword to figure out what is going on if the programmer doesn't add a comment.

 **converting blocks to procs**

-So… Let’s talk conversions.
+So...
+Let's talk conversions.
 If you want to do anything besides invoke a block with `yield`, you really want a `Proc`, not a block.
 For example:

 	class Guesser